 What Does Net 30 Mean on an Invoice?

 Net 30 is a term included in the payment terms on an invoice.
+Simply put, net 30 on an invoice means payment is due thirty days after the date.
+For example, if an invoice is dated January 1 and says “net 30,” the payment is due on or before January 30.
 It indicates when the vendor wants to be paid for the service or product provided.
-In this case, net 30 means the vendor wants to be paid within 30 full days of the invoice date.
+In this case, net 30 means the vendor wants to be paid within 30 days of the invoice date.

 Net 30 is a credit term.
-The vendor sends the products or performs a service first and then requests payment by a certain date.
+The vendor offers credit and sends the products or performs a service first and then requests payment by a certain later date.

 Why Use Net 30?

-Payment terms like net 30 are essential to include on an invoice because they make it crystal clear when you want to be paid.
-This prevents any confusion resulting in late payments.
+Payment terms like net 30 are essential to include on an invoice because they clarify when you want to be paid.
+This ensures clarity resulting in timely payments.

 Should I Use Net 30?

 Small businesses don’t use the same payment terms with every client.
-You may extend net 30, 60 or 90 to trusted clients who pay on time and then extend net 10 or 15 to new or late-paying clients.
-Net 10, 30 and 60 are the most common net terms.
+You may extend net 30 or even more generous payment terms like net 60 or 90 to trusted clients who pay on time.
+With many businesses, excellent customer loyalty can extend their payment period.
+New clients who would like a credit line or who want to build business credit with a credit application can have their history checked with credit bureaus like Equifax business.
+Usually, pay immediately, and net 10 or net 15 is offered to new or late-paying clients.
+Net 10, 30, and 60 are the most common net terms.

-A small business can also offer a discount to incentivize clients to pay by the requested date.
+A small business can also offer a discount to incentivize clients to pay earlier than the requested date.

 - For example, an invoice with credit terms of net 30 can offer a five percent discount on invoices paid within 10 days.
 This is written as “5/10, net 30.”